 I'm an award winning researcher and PhD candidate at Victoria University Wellington.
-Deleting my Facebook account over four years ago, I'm interested in the tension between unplugging and remaining connected to the world.
+Deleting my Facebook account over five years ago, I'm interested in the tension between unplugging and remaining connected to the world.
 This led me to a pioneer community of software developers, behavioural scientists, and entrepreneurs who are inventing new technology-based ways to disconnect from the internet.
 The title of my thesis is The Manufacture of Disconnection.

 I regularly speak about the benefits of disconnecting from the internet and run a wellbeing workshop called Healthy Tech Habits.